costajoaot-hub/costajoaot-hub/README.md

 ## Hi there, I'm João Teixeira e Costa 👋

-I am an **Environmental Engineer and Managing Partner** with a strong focus on sustainability, industrial efficiency, and business management.
+I am an **Environmental Engineer and PhD Researcher** with a strong focus on sustainability, industrial efficiency, and business management.
 I bridge the gap between engineering processes and technological innovation by using **Python** to automate data integrity and audit workflows.

 ### 🛠️ Technical Skills & Interests
 - **Languages & Tools:** Python (Pandas, Data Automation, Scripting).